marifyo/fggcosha/_posts/2015-04-02-membership-dues-reminder.md

 ---
 layout: post
-title: "Your Annual Membership Fees are Due - April 15th is Fast Approaching"
+title: "Your Annual Membership Fees are Due"
-description: "The deadline is approaching.
-Please pay your annual membership dues."
+description: "The deadline of April 15th for your dues is fast approaching.
+Please pay your membership fees."
 modified: 2015-4-02
 tags: [fggc osha alumni, membership reminder]
 comments: true